djccarew/watson-dojo-pm-tester/README.md

 * An account on [IBM Watson Studio](https://dataplatform.ibm.com).

-* A space in IBM Cloud US South or United Kingdom regions.
+* A space in IBM Cloud Dallas, London, Frankfurt, or Tokyo regions.

-As of 2/5/2018, the Machine Learning service on IBM Cloud is only available in the US South or United Kingdom regions.
+As of 12/14/2018, the Machine Learning service on IBM Cloud is only available in the Dallas, London, Frankfurt, or Tokyo regions.

 ### 1. Deploy the testing application